benmusau/BIT4138cryptoproject/README.md

 ---

-## eek 1: Cryptography Environment Setup
+## Week 1: Cryptography Environment Setup
 ###  Title: Installation and Configuration of Cryptography Development Environment

 This section demonstrates the setup of tools required for cryptographic development.